KasMichta/hjkl/docs/PowerShell/PowerShell.md

 - [The Pipeline]
 - [For Each Looping]

+## Disclaimer
+These articles should not be considered ride-or-die advice and instruction.
+I, like all content creators in this space, have knowledge gaps and shortcomings.
+My blog is meant for a digestible and quick transfer of knowledge and your learning should consist of multiple resources that give you room to figure out the route to your goals.
+Would I recommend any of my posts to seasoned veterans?
+No. Would I recommend them to those wanting a foot in the door without having to parse a lot of verbose and dry technical documentation?
+Bingo.
+So I hope you fail fast and often and build up your toolset with practice (that is not in a production environment).
+Enjoy the journey.

 ## Code Examples
 Please note all the code blocks I include are ran on Powershell 7+, the behaviour/output may be different when using a lower version.

 I recommend running the blocks in your terminal/PowerShell, if you haven't used a command-line a lot before, the best way to learn is to get exposure.
 I used to be quite intimidated and scared of cli (command-line interfaces) at the start.
 It's a bit like being scared of the dark, you think there might be monsters coming to get you.
-But if you just start speding more time in the dark, you'll get more comfortable, the monsters will still be there, but maybe they'll seem chill.
+But if you just start spending more time in the dark, you'll get more comfortable, the monsters will still be there, but maybe they'll seem chill.

 [PowerShell Variables]: https://kasmichta.github.io/hjkl/docs/PowerShell/variables.html